Food safety should not only be a food service establishment’s top priority for patron’s health – but it’s also good business!

 - Staff retraining

-Populations at High Risk for Foodborne Illnesses
+People at Higher Risk for Foodborne Illnesses

 - Biological: Pathogens are the greatest threat to food safety.
 They include viruses, parasites, fungi, and bacteria